naif-sameer/my-programming-docs/docs/javascript/react/react-docs.md

 	}
 ```

-you should use `hooks` insted of this way.
+you should use `hooks` instead of this way.

 ## Hooks.